mapillary/mapillary-sdk-ios/README.md

 ### Edit your application plist

-Add `MapillaryClientId` and `MapillaryCallbackUrl` to your plist file.
+Add `MapillaryClientId` to your plist file.
 Below is an example of parts of a plist file.

 ```
 <plist version="1.0">